Jagadeesh825/Star-War-Planet/README.md

 The application interacts with the Star Wars API (SWAPI) to fetch data about planets and residents.
 For more information about the SWAPI, refer to the documentation.

 Deployment
-Deploy your completed project to a free hosting service such as GitHub Pages, Vercel, or Netlify.
+Deployed my project in Netlify.

 Contributing
 Contributions are welcome!
 Feel free to submit bug reports, feature requests, or pull requests.
 Please follow our contribution guidelines.